cnr-ibba/SMARTER-database/docs/data-import.rst

 Defining a new dataset
 ----------------------

-The data import process start by defining a dataset as a zip archive, which could contain *genotype* or *phenotype* information (or other metadata).
+The data import process start by defining a dataset as a ``.zip`` archive, which could contain *genotype* or *phenotype* information (or other metadata).
 Dataset can also be classified as *foreground* or *background* respectively if they are generated in the context of the *SMARTER* project or before it.
 Accordingly to data source